qradiolink/qradiolink/README.md

 - VOIP (Radio-over-IP) connection between two or more stations operating in simplex or semi-duplex mode
 - Radio forwarding over VOIP - forward voice to the VOIP connection and viceversa
 - Direct VOIP talk-around (only requires connection to a VOIP server and no radio)
-- Wideband digital voice streaming over the Internet with the **Opus** audio codec
+- Wideband audio streaming over the Internet with the **Opus** audio codec
+- Configurable VOIP bitrate
 - Audio recording for local audio output in FLAC format
 - Remote control via network (requires a telnet client or similar program, can be scripted)
 - Remote control via Mumble private text messages